markpmlim/CubemapUnwrap/Readme.md

         newTexture(name, scaleFactor, bundle:, options:)

 which can be used to load and create an instance of MTLTexture of type MTLTextureTypeCube.
-HDR files cannot be dropped into the Assets.xcassets folder; XCode only accepts a small number of graphic images e.g. png, jpg etc. Xcode will compress images in the Assets.xcassets folder  into a file named "Assets.car".
+HDR files cannot be dropped into the Assets.xcassets folder; XCode only accepts a small number of graphic formats e.g. png, jpg etc. Xcode will compress images in the Assets.xcassets folder into a file named "Assets.car".

 Furthermore, the textures of the six faces of the cubemap are vertically flipped when passed to the fragment function.